 A root canal procedure is one of the best ways to save a tooth with significant structural damage.

 Although root canals have a reputation for being unpleasant, the procedure is not much different than getting a cavity filled.
 A good dentist will ensure that you are comfortable throughout the procedure.
-Dr. Richard Feinberg’s caring and compassionate approach to patient care sets him apart from other providers of root canals in La Mesa.
+Dr. Richard Feinberg’s caring and compassionate approach to patient care sets him apart from other providers.

-Dr. Feinberg has advanced training in endodontic specialties such as root canal therapy.
+Dr. Feinberg has advanced training in endodontic specialties such as our La Mesa root canals.
 He will ensure your root canal at San Diego Dental Center is virtually painless.